 You can now find me blogging about literary adventures on the Improvateur blog and on Sharktooth Press, an indie publishing imprint I have recently co-founded with Gerard McLean.
 I hope you will stop in one or the other (or both) and have a read!

-Here are a few links to my most recent posts in case there is a particular subject you’d prefer to explore first:
+Here are a few links to a few of my most recent favorite posts:

 I cannot think of a place I’ve visited where everyone I met was authentically generous and welcoming.
 Until my visit to Bethel, Maine, two weeks ago, that is.
 I was so genuinely impressed with how I was treated that I feel I have come away with a new community of friends.
 I will definitely return, hopefully to see the bucolic town covered in a blanket of snow.